 Why trust covers substantiate.
 It's where you make the case for why the buyer should believe in you, your offering, your company, and your ability to achieve the desired and promised results.

-In this video, John Doerr shares more about these 4 questions and why it's important to customize your value proposition for each buyer.
+In this video, I share more about these 4 questions and why it's important to customize your value proposition for each buyer.

 What Happens If You Don't Answer One?